allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 </details>
 <br/>

 * The advanced view, a tree of versions.
-The tree contains one version whose status is <i>Draft</i>, and snapshots appear in chronological order, with oldest at the top, and the most recent at the bottom.
+The tree contains one version whose status is *Draft*, and snapshots appear in chronological order, with the oldest at the top, and the most recent at the bottom.

 <details className="cml-expansion-panel screenshot">
 <summary className="cml-expansion-panel-summary">Advanced view (version tree)</summary>